13 Essential Corporate Giving & Philanthropy Statistics

 Source: Double the Donation Data

-Employee matching gift programs are commonly underutilized due to a lack of awareness on the part of the donor (employee) and the nonprofits to which they give.
+Donors and nonprofits commonly underutilize employee matching gift programs due to a lack of awareness of these opportunities.
 Many donors don’t know their gifts are eligible for a match from their employer, and nonprofits don’t know whether their donors work for companies with matching gift programs.

-That said, the top 10 corporations still donate more than $2 billion to nonprofits each year, which means this number could grow if more awareness is raised.
+That said, the top 10 corporations still donate more than $2 billion to nonprofits each year, which means this number could grow with more matching gift awareness.

 Tip: Consider investing in matching gift software to encourage donors to look up their matching gift eligibility as they donate!